IAP briefs GOP Committee on what could be included in a second budget reconciliation bill

 Read more

-Video - Rosemary Jenks joins War Room to discuss H-1B executive action
+Video - Rosemary Jenks joins OANN to discuss U.S. refugee policy and an immigration moratorium

 Read more